UMAprotocol/UMIPs/UMIPs/umip-64.md

     3. Query DPI/ETH Price from Balancer using 1 minute TWAP (0x2aa3041fe813cfe572969216c6843c33f14f9194).
     4. Query the ETH/USD Price as per UMIP-6.
     5. Multiply the DPI/ETH prices in steps 1, 2 and 3 by the ETH/USD price to get the respective DPI/USD prices.
-    6. Take the median of prices acquired from step 4 and round to 6 decimals to get the DPI/USD price.
+    6. Take the median of prices acquired from step 5
+    7. Take the result from step 6 and round to 6 decimals to get the DPI/USD price.
-    7. (for USD/DPI) Take the Inverse of the result of step 6 (1/ DPI/USD) and round to 18 decimals to get the USD/DPI price.
+    8. (for USD/DPI) Take the Inverse of the result of step 6 (1/ DPI/USD) and round to 18 decimals to get the USD/DPI price.

 # Security considerations